The Virgin Islands Climate Change Trust Fund

 - Build a resilient insurance and banking sector

-- Build energy security
+- Build energy security and promote renewable energy/energy efficiency

 - Build water security